webrecorder/wacz-auth-spec/spec.md

 certificate has been found to be compromised for any reason.
 The cross-signed certificate simply provides a way to provide an alternative trust path not tied to the domainCert, if it becomes needed for any reason.

+The `domainCert`, `timestampCert`, and `crossSignedCert` should include the full certificate chain to aide in validation.

 ## Signing

 To generate the `signatureData`, the creator of the WACZ can perform the following steps.